pvarentsov/sudoku/README.md

 # Sudoku

-A Concurrent Sudoku.
+Multiplayer concurrent sudoku.
 The winner is the player who fills the last cell correctly.

 ![](asset/sudoku.png)